- Income From House Property: How to Calculate Income From House Property

 Q - Can the income under the head Income from House Property be negative?

-Only in case the house property is self-occupied the Gross Annual Value and Net Annual Value are nil.
-If in this case you have interest, then this is a loss as it is a negative income.
+Yes, the income from house property can be negative if the house property is self-occupied and the gross annual value and net annual value are nil.
+If, in this case you have interest, then this is a loss as it is a negative income.

 Q - Are all rent received must be shown on ITR and taxable?